jasontconnell/jtml/readme.md

 # JTML
 JTML is a project I created because I was sick of building HTML pages.
 While Go templates can make it a little easier, the syntax is still repeated ad nauseum.
+Furthermore, HTML syntax is generally the worst and painful to look at.

+While HTML will still exist, the entry point to start looking will be JTML and should be much less overwhelming when diving in.

 ## Template